deatiger/ec-app-demo/README.md

 ### Configure Firebase Project

-Login to your google account
+SignIn to your google account
 `fireabase login`

 Init your local environment to connect Firebase project